StatsugiriLabs/Statsugiri/docs/backend-architecture.md

 # Database Models

-Document tables are separated by formats.
-For instance, if there are 5 formats supported, there will be 10 tables total.
+Document tables are separated by team and usage snapshots.

 ## Pokémon Team Snapshots